 But the basics like the equalizer and bass boost are there, and you can configure them separately for internal speakers, headphones, and Bluetooth and wired external devices.
 With just a little experimentation, it’s possible to make even the weakest speakers sound better than ever.

-Download: Viper4Android (Free)
+Download: Viper4Android (Free) [No Longer Available]

 If you haven’t explored Android’s automation tools already, then you really should.
 Apps ranging from the difficult to use Tasker to the extremely accessible MacroDroid let you perform common tasks automatically.